 By 1987, the Harley-Davidson Motor Company had regained its financial footing after independence from corporate owner AMF.
 Part of the company’s plan for reinvigorating the brand lay in a time-honored strategy – factory-sponsored racing.
 But years of tepid technical advancement in their product line had left the Motor Company woefully uncompetitive on the racetrack.
-A radical leap in engine and chassis development was needed – advancements which would help Harley-Davidson navigate the subsequent decades.
+A radical leap in engine and chassis development was needed – advancements that would help Harley-Davidson navigate the subsequent decades.

 Given Harley’s market position in large-displacement street bikes, the AMA’s 1000cc V-Twin Superbike roadracing class was the logical venue.
-The Harley-Davidson VR1000 introduced a revolutionary water-cooled, double-overhead cam, fuel-injected V-Twin engine within an all new chassis, designed to put class leader Ducati on notice.
+The Harley-Davidson VR1000 introduced a revolutionary water-cooled, double-overhead cam, fuel-injected V-Twin engine within an all-new chassis, designed to put class leader Ducati on notice.

 For the project, Harley looked internally to some of their own talent.
-Erik Buell, a former HD employee turned contractor, was well known in roadracing circles for his innovative problem solving.
+Erik Buell, a former HD employee turned contractor, was well known in roadracing circles for his innovative problem-solving.
 Harley designer Mark Miller was tasked with developing the new powerplant within parameters outlined by Buell.
 Consulting on the project was famed Formula 1 constructor Cosworth of England.
 Initially, Buell’s concept used one-half of Cosworth’s proven BDG 2000cc V-4 engine narrowed to a 60-degree configuration.
 This bore and stroke architecture was later rejected when Steve Scheibe, formerly of Roush Industries, joined the design team in 1989.

 Cosworth found that the VR1000’s four-valve heads could best be optimized by a large, free-flowing airbox.
 That space only existed where a conventional gas tank would fit, so Buell patented a fuel-in-frame chassis which would become the first such configuration used in a modern motorcycle.
 Engine vibration inherent from the narrow V-Twin was similarly addressed with a uniplanar rubber mounting system.
 Ultimately, the design would reject Buell’s innovative frame for a more traditional structure, but it would later appear in the Buell XB sportbike of 2003.

 Finally introduced at the 1994 Daytona 200, the long gestation period of the VR1000 meant it was already a step behind, and plagued with teething problems.
-Compounding its development was that the Motor Company was enjoying a pop cultural moment, and working overtime to fill unprecedented order volume for its suddenly-fashionable street bikes.
+Compounding its development was that the Motor Company was enjoying a pop-cultural moment, and working overtime to fill unprecedented order volume for its suddenly-fashionable street bikes.
 To give the VR1000 the attention it needed, all racing activities were outsourced to an independent entity named Gemini Racing, until the program abruptly ended after the 2001 season.

 Though never posting a winning season, the VR1000 could be considered a technical success, if not an expensive engineering exercise.
 55 total motorcycles were believed produced, with an additional 8 spares, at a rumored cost of $50 million dollars spent over the span of the 14-year program.